-This peanut butter and chocolate Tiger Butter Fudge is one of the easiest treats to make.
+Tiger Butter Fudge is melt-in-your-mouth creamy, with rich chocolate and peanut butter swirls that disappear fast from any dessert plate.
 You’ll only need four ingredients and a microwave to make it!

 author’s note